BI Connector Best Practices¶

 Some JOIN operations are run in Postgres and not ClickHouse, which means they can run much, much slower.
 Avoid JOINs over the BI Connector.

-Filters could not use sorting keys, that could make queries slower and expensive (as full scans are done)
+Filters could not use sorting keys, that could make queries slower and more expensive, since they require full table scans.

 Querying large datasets can result in a timeout.
-Large generally means many millions of rows, but this is also affected by how many columns & how large the values are.
+Large generally means many millions of rows, but this is also affected by how many columns and how large the values are.